1996 Madrid Taxi Aéreo Learjet 25 crash: Media coverage and public mourning

 Following confirmation of the crash, Brazilian newspapers widely reported the event.
 Search and recovery efforts were photographed and televised, including body removal, which some media outlets inappropriately publicized, compromising privacy.

-Several television stations adjusted their schedules to focus on the crash, paying tribute to the artists and covering the wake and funeral procession.
-Some media speculated on causes before CENIPA’s official report, intensifying coverage.
+Several television stations just started signing-on morning broadcasts including Rede Globo and SBT, adjusted their schedules to focus on the crash, paying tribute to the artists and covering the wake and funeral procession.
+Some afternoon shows like Rede Globo's Domingão do Faustão also paid tributes for the artist due to continuous coverage and SBT's Domingo Legal remembered the highlights on their previous appearances on that show.
+Some media speculated on causes before CENIPA's official report, intensifying coverage.

 The tragedy resonated internationally, eliciting grief and solidarity.
-Portuguese newspapers mourned the band, which was scheduled to tour Portugal soon after.
+Portuguese newspapers mourned the band, which Mamonas Assassinas were preparing to leave for Lisbon, Portugal.

 In mourning, some schools in Guarulhos and nearby areas suspended classes due to widespread grief and student absences for tributes.
-The band’s wake occurred on March 4, 1996, at the Paschoal Thomeu Municipal Gymnasium in Guarulhos, with around 30,000 people waiting before the bodies arrived.
+The band's wake occurred on 4 March, at the Paschoal Thomeu Municipal Gymnasium in Guarulhos, with around 30,000 people waiting before the bodies arrived.
 Approximately 65,000 attended the wake.

-The funeral procession drew over 100,000 attendees.
+The funeral procession took place on 5 March, which would have been Dinho's 25th birthday, drew over 100,000 attendees, marked the largest funeral procession in the state of São Paulo since the death of Ayrton Senna a little two years earlier.
 At the Parque das Primaveras Cemetery, about 500 friends and family attended the burial.
-The family requested a private ceremony, and the Military Police prevented fan intrusions, causing minor crowd disturbances.
+The band's family members requested a private ceremony, and the Military Police prevented fan intrusions, causing minor crowd disturbances.
 Approximately 31 people fainted during the chaotic scene.

 Aviation consequences

 Based on the incident, CENIPA issued recommendations to involved parties and similar air taxi companies to prevent future accidents due to similar factors.

 Air taxi and civil aviation companies were advised to: plan flights considering crew physical limitations and proper work hygiene; implement practical training programs to ensure high operational and safety standards; develop accident prevention programs; employ CENIPA-accredited flight safety agents; adhere to aeronautical regulations for safety and operational efficiency; and ensure mandatory passenger briefings on emergency procedures and risks of interfering with crew operations.

-The São Paulo Regional Civil Aviation Service was recommended to conduct safety inspections at Madri Táxi Aéreo and extend this to similar companies.
+The São Paulo Regional Civil Aviation Service was recommended to conduct safety inspections at Madrid Táxi Aéreo and extend this to similar companies.
 The Directorate of Electronics and Flight Protection was advised to revise standard phraseology, creating a bilingual (Portuguese and English) manual for clearer air traffic communication.

 The Civil Aviation Department received five recommendations: enforce mandatory crew rest periods; expand technical flight safety training with CENIPA; extend cockpit voice and flight data recorder requirements to aircraft carrying six or more passengers; mandate earlier installation of cockpit voice recorders and ground proximity warning systems for such aircraft; and include crew resource management training.